AshV/GoF-Design-Patterns-by-Example/Strategy-Pattern/ReadMe.md

 ### Approach 3 : Making more pluggable with interface

-Instead of making `JsonParser` class abstract we will have a proprty of type `IJsonParseLogic`, classes implementing this interface can be passed before calling Parse().
+Instead of making `JsonParser` class abstract we will have a property of type `IJsonParseLogic`, classes implementing this interface can be passed before calling Parse().
 Here you can see `BlogDataParseLogic` & `SensorDataParseLogic` have implemented `IJsonParseLogic` and their object is set in `JsonParseLogic` in Main().

 > Source Code : [Strategy Pattern / JsonParser / Approach3](https://github.com/AshV/GoF-Design-Patterns-by-Example/tree/master/Strategy-Pattern/JsonParser/CSharp/Approach3)